RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 ## Subscription Paused Flow (Android Only)

-Android subscribers can pause their subscription, allowing them to halt subscription billing.
+Android customers can pause their subscription, allowing them to halt subscription billing.
 Their entitlement is revoked at the end of the subscription term.
-If the subscriber unpauses their subscription, they regain entitlements and the subscription’s billing cycle resumes.
+If the customer unpauses their subscription, they regain entitlements and the subscription’s billing cycle resumes.
 If you’d like to disable pausing for your subscriptions, you can do so through the [Google Play Store Console.](https://developer.android.com/google/play/billing/subscriptions#pause)

 [block:image]
 {